RickCogley/RCC-Hugo2015/content/post/20151217-mediawiki-tips.md

   - Tips
   - SysAdmin
   - Software
+postsummary: To jog my own memory for the next time, I assembled this _handy list of tips_ for setting up a MediaWiki site.
+postsvg: icon-origami-fish
 ---

 To jog my own memory for the next time, I assembled this handy list of tips for setting up a MediaWiki site.